The Resolved Structure of a Low Metallicity Photodissociation Region: Conclusions Implications for Low Metallicity PDRs

 \section{Conclusions $\&$ Implications for Low Metallicity PDRs}

 For the first time, we have spatially resolved an extragalactic, low metallicity, photodissociation region showcasing the capabilities of the JWST in conjunction with ALMA for studying PDRs in the SMC.
 We measure our separation for the transition from the DF to the average of the $^{12}$CO J=2$-$1 and $^{12}$CO J=3$-$2 peaks to be \separc or \seppc.
 Our findings reveal that the N13 PDR has separation between the H/H$_2$ and C/CO transitions are consistent with the plane-parallel constant pressure model at $0.045$ pc ($0\farcs150$), while the constant density model at $0.195$ pc ($0\farcs650$), overestimates the separations.
+A reduced $A_{\rm V}/N_{\rm H}$ for SMC conditions is also necessary in the models to match the observed spacings.
 This reasonable match between the constant pressure models and our observations suggests that traditional plane-parallel PDR models do a good job describing the spatial extent of the CO-dark H$_2$ in low metallicity environments.
 Understanding the spatial extent of CO-dark gas is crucial for refining the $X_{\rm CO}$ conversion factor, highlighting the role CO-dark \htwo plays in the ISM of low-metallicity galaxies, which resemble conditions in the early universe.
 The PDR model that describes N13 has a CO-dark H$_2$ column density 5 times higher than the comparable Milky Way model.

 Understanding the mechanisms driving PDR structure at low metallicity is critical for tracing molecular gas and understanding the evolution of the ISM throughout the early universe.
 Future efforts for N13 will explore the impact of the spectrum of the ionizing OB stars on the PDR; the temperature structure of the neutral gas using the H$_2$ rotational ladder and CO spectral line energy distribution; and the nature of the small dust grain population; in addition to improving models to better describe metallicity-driven changes.
 We present the first resolved extragalactic and low-metallicity PDR.
 However, a larger sample of low metallicity PDRs with sub-mm and infrared data is essential for robust constraints on state-of-the-art PDR models and improving our understanding of low-metallicity astrochemistry.